nyu-cs-cy-6533-fall-2021/assignment-4-environment-mapping-and-shadow-mapping-yz8338/README.md

     return glm::vec2(p_world.x, p_world.y);
 }
 ```

 The 'insertIndex' and all the points of triangle is determined by catching mouse click event in mouse_button_callback function.
-If iKey is true and the mosue is clicked, we assign the current position of cursor into the current point.
+If iKey is true and the mouse is clicked, we assign the current position of cursor into the current point.
 Then increment the recorder 'insertIndex' by 1.
 Next, we determine whether it is the third point of the current triangle, if it is, then set iKey to false and set the color of all points in this triangle to red by 'resetColor' function that I defined.
 ```bash
 void resetColor(int i_triangle, float r, float g, float b) {
     int t = i_triangle * 3;